GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 | MLR   | 0.21 |     0.78 | 0.17 |
 | ANN   | 0.21 |     0.78 | 0.17 |
 | RF    | 0.24 |     0.72 | 0.19 |

+Visualization of regression plots for each model provides additional information of the performance of each model.
+The poor performance of Random Forest (lowest value of *r*<sup>2</sup>) is reflected in a limited range of prediction.
+The prediction range of the Random Forest is limited between a minimum value of 0.55 and a maximum value of 1.76 for log10 of flake mass.
+As a result of this, data is not evenly distributed among the regression line.
+In the lowest values of prediction most points fall below the regression line while most data points falling above for the highest values of the regression line.
+ANN and multiple linear regression plots present similar patterns of distribution with data evenly distributed among the regression line.
+Flakes with a log10 value of flake mass above 2 are more evenly distributed for the multiple linear regression than for the ANN.